emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

 Bridge address, supports two formats, for example:
-- `emqx @ 192.168.0.100`: EMQ X Broker node name, which means that the message of this node is bridged to another EMQ X node.
+- `emqx @ 192.168.0.100`: EMQX Broker node name, which means that the message of this node is bridged to another EMQX node.
 - `192.168.0.100: 1883`: IP address and port,which means that the message of the node is bridged to another MQTT server through an MQTT connection.